saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 #### Note

 Negative
-: Ensure you’ve set the Docker image tag in your `config.yml` as well.
-There are also two alternatives for listing the `testFiles;` in your suite, either in brackets `[]` [like the example here](https://docs.saucelabs.com/testrunner-toolkit/configuration/cypress#suites/&utm_source=referral&utm_medium=LMS&utm_campaign=link), or underneath tabbed in, in front of a dash with a space: `-'**/login].spec.js' `
+: There are also two alternatives for listing the `testFiles;` in your suite, either in brackets `[]` [like the example here](https://docs.saucelabs.com/testrunner-toolkit/configuration/cypress#suites/&utm_source=referral&utm_medium=LMS&utm_campaign=link), or underneath tabbed in, in front of a dash with a space: `-'**/login].spec.js' `

 ### Run Your Test with Docker & Sauce Labs

-Now that you have your config file set up, you can run your tests on a Docker container on your machine (Testrunner Toolkit helped set this all up for you) and the results will be sent to Sauce Labs
+Now that you have your config file set up, you can run your tests on a Docker container on your machine (Testrunner Toolkit helped set this all up for you) and the results will be sent to Sauce Labs.

+Negative
+: Ensure you’ve set the Docker image tag in your `config.yml`

 Once you have your updates to your config file, save your work, and navigate to your project folder (it should contain a `/cypress` directory and `cypress.json `file) and run your tests to execute the tests on Sauce Labs.
 Run the tests using